llmware-ai/llmware/README.md

 API keys and secrets for models, aws, and pinecone can be set-up for use in environment variables or managed however you prefer.

 You can also access the `llmware` public model repository which includes out-of-the-box custom trained sentence transformer embedding models fine-tuned for the following industries: Insurance, Contracts, Asset Management, SEC.
-These domain specific models along with llmware's generative BLING model series ("Best Little Instruction-following No-GPU-required") are available at [llmware on Huggingface](https://huggingface.co/llmware).
+These domain specific models along with llmware's generative BLING model series ("Best Little Instruction-following No-GPU-required") and DRAGON model series ("Delivering RAG on ...") are available at [llmware on Huggingface](https://huggingface.co/llmware).
 Explore using the model repository and the `llmware` Huggingface integration in [llmware examples](https://github.com/llmware-ai/llmware/blob/main/examples/README.md).

 ## 🔹 Alternate options for running MongoDB and Milvus